-Think mouthbody and oral systemic.
+Think oral systemic and you'll get the mouthbody connection.
 Free your mouth of gum disease, root canals, mercury fillings, and toxic dentistry.
 Choose a systemic dentist to save your teeth and your health.
 Remember tongue scraping, oil pulling, and toothbrush sanitizing.

 THE MOUTHBODY LIST